tusinahmed/tusinahmed/README.md

 #### Web Developer

 I’m a Front End Web developer.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
-I enjoy working with include  ReactJS, JavaScript as well as PHP.
+I enjoy working with include  ReactJS, JavaScript, HTML & CSS.

 Skills:  JS / REACT / HTML / CSS/ Bootstrap / Tailwind / PHP